 Pretty much this is an up and back ride.
 There are a few little walks you can do on the way up, and once at Lake Dobson you could leave your bike and continue on foot to Mt Mawson or beyond.

 If you're thinking this might be a good one-way ride for serious downhill riders, think again.
 Whilst the traffic on the road is usually very light, they last thing they're expecting to see is a cyclist hurtling around a blind corner towards them.
-For the same reason, this might not be a good ride for younger children.
+For the same reason, this is probably not a good ride for younger children.

 It can get very cold up on top and even on a warm day if you get wet on the way up it can be an extremely cold ride on the way back down.
 Take an extra pair of warm gloves and socks, and a scarf or facemask to keep your ears warm as well.
 Also if going up in winter be aware that you'll be riding in snow which can make this a quite technical and slippery descent.